secoats/secoats.github.io/_posts/2020-11-07-pyinstaller.md

 ## Example: Upgrade a Linux Reverse Shell

-If you have done CTF's or network pentesting, then you have probably encountered this python snippet before:
+If you have done some HackTheBox, then you have probably encountered this python snippet before:

 ```bash
 python3 -c 'import pty; pty.spawn("/bin/bash")'